platformsh/platformsh-docs/sites/platform/src/add-services/_index.md

 Because the services are included in your project, you can manage them through Git and they're backed up together with the rest of your project.

-Your project defines the services configuration in a file named `services.yaml` located in the `{{< vendor/configdir >}}` directory.
+Your project defines the services configuration in a file named `{{< vendor/configfile "services" >}}`.
-If you don't need any services (such as for a static website), you don't need to include this file in your repository.
+If you don't need any services (such as for a static website), you don't need to include this configuration.

 Read on to see how to add services.